rcl9/Exidy-Sorcerer-New-Power-Supply/ReadMe.md

 <img src="/Images/img18.jpg" alt="" style="width:75%; height:auto;">
 <img src="/Images/img19.jpg" alt="" style="width:75%; height:auto;">

 I wanted to close out this tutorial by showing "just how tight" the tolerances are for placing this Mean Well PSU within the Sorcerer.
 The core problem is that the keyboard's PCB protrudes quite a bit into the interior space around the old power supply section.
-I had taken note of this early into my review of this spacing issue and it had worried me as to whether I could get the PSU mounted all while provinding some space tolerance for the keyboard's PCB.
+I had taken note of this early into my review of this spacing issue and it had worried me as to whether I could get the PSU mounted all while providing some space tolerance for the keyboard's PCB.
 As you see, I was fortunate to get a bit of space where needed.
 I could have also dropped the height of the PSU a tiny bit via the adjustment screw (shown on the "L" bracket in this photo) to get a bit more clearance, if needed.

 <img src="/Images/img20 - keyboard pcb clearance.jpg" alt="" style="width:75%; height:auto;">